Daywalker!: Background and production

 A music video for the song was released on March 18, 2021.
 It stars Machine Gun Kelly while Corpse is portrayed by his friend and frequent collaborator, American Internet personality Valkyrae.
 It was also directed by Colson Baker and Sam Cahill.
 Prior to the video's release, Rae published many tweets linking her involvement in it.
 On the day of the video's release, she published a behind the scenes video on her YouTube channel, where she confirmed that Machine Gun Kelly himself wanted her to portray Corpse.

 Synopsis and reception

 The music video is divided into six acts.
-First one starts out with Kelly brawling with a man.
-Next one depicts him in a police station's interrogation room, where he bangs a table in frustration.
-In the third act, Valkyrae appears in a latex suit, where she lip syncs Corpse Husband's lyrics.
-Fourth act depicts the song's chorus, where she spits clouds of blood on a white wall.
-The fifth act shows blood flowing down from a hand.
-The sixth and final act features close-ups to both performers' faces, with Kelly having his mouth slashed open from ear-to-ear.
+The first shows Kelly brawling with a man.
+The next depicts him in a police interrogation room, banging a table in frustration.
+In act three, Valkyrae appears in a latex suit, lip-syncing Corpse Husband's lyrics.
+Act four depicts the song's chorus, with her spitting clouds of blood on a white wall.
+Act five shows blood flowing down from a hand.
+The final act features close-ups of both performers' faces, with Kelly's mouth slashed open from ear to ear.

 Billboards Gil Kaufman called the music video "hyper, frantic visual that matches the song's hectic beat," and commented on Machine Gun Kelly's make-up from the sixth act as it was resembling the Joker.
 Nick Reilly from NME called the video "unsettling".